Faculty Course Reserve Requests

 All course reserves should be submitted by using the online reserve request form.

-Articles, chapters, books or other materials can be submitted in one of the following ways:
+Articles, chapters, books, media, or other materials can be submitted in one of the following ways:

-• For items owned by the library: Provide us with the call number or citation.
-We will pull the item from our collection and scan it into Electronic Reserves or place it on the book reserve shelf.
+• For items owned by the library: Provide us with the book or media call number or journal citation.
+We will pull the item from our collection and scan it for your Blackboard post or place it on the book or media reserve shelves.

 • For items NOT owned by the library: Please bring physical copies of the requested materials to Boatwright or send them through campus mail.
 Please print the reserve request form and include this with the materials.